CarlosSMWolff/ParamEst-NN/README.md

 #### Option #2: Populate the folder with your own computations
 By running the notebooks in this repository, the ```[datapath]/``` folder is populated with training and validation datasets, trained models, and cached results.
-These folders have to be populated by running the following notebooks in order (notebooks 2 and 3 require some of the folders to already be populated):
+These folders have to be populated by running the following notebooks in order:
 * [1-Trajectories_generation.ipynb](https://github.com/CarlosSMWolff/ParamEst-NN/blob/main/notebooks/1-Trajectories_generation.ipynb) (populates `[datapath]/training-trajectories` and `[datapath]/validation-trajectories`)
 * [2-Training.ipynb](https://github.com/CarlosSMWolff/ParamEst-NN/blob/main/notebooks/2-Training.ipynb) (populates `data\models`, requires populated `[datapath]/training-trajectories`).
 * [3-Results.ipynb](https://github.com/CarlosSMWolff/ParamEst-NN/blob/main/notebooks/3-Results.ipynb) (populates `data\results-cache`, requires populated `[datapath]/validation-trajectories` and
 `[datapath]/models`)

+##### Instructions for 2D Ultranest: TO DO

 ### Running codes in Google Colaboratory